-Although the sentence revision errors in these particular garden-path sentences disappear by age 8 (Weighall, 2008), errors persist in 5-year-olds even when the experimental design is manipulated to increase the accessibility of the NP modifier analysis of on the napkin.
-For example, Hurewitz et al. (2000) used a similar experiment design to Trueswell et al. (1999), except that the act-out instruction with a garden-path sentence followed a presentation of a story about the objects (e.g., this frog went to the pond, and that frog baked cookies...) as well as a question (e.g. which frog went to the pond?) that forced children to use a PP that modifiers an NP (e.g., the frog on the napkin).
-It was found that children had little trouble in producing the NP modifier structure as an answer to the question, but despite having just produced the structure, they still failed to assign the NP modifier interpretation when the act-out instruction was presented to them.
+Subsequent research has provided additional evidence of poor sentence revision performance in children's comprehension of garden-path sentences, and the original findings of Trueswell and colleagues has been replicated in several studies.
+The sentence revision errors in these particular garden-path sentences have been shown to disappear by age 8 (Weighall, 2008).
+In order to investigate what allows children to escape from these error patterns, studies have attempted to facilitate processing in 5-year-olds by increasing the accessibility of the NP modifier analysis of on the napkin, but the errors have persisted.
+For example, Hurewitz et al. (2000) used a similar experiment design to Trueswell et al. (1999), except that the act-out instruction with a garden-path sentence followed a presentation of a story about the objects (e.g., this frog went to the pond, and that frog baked cookies...) as well as a question (e.g. which frog went to the pond?) that forced children to use a PP that modifies an NP (e.g., the frog on the napkin).
+It was found that children had little trouble in producing the NP modifier structure as an answer to the question, but, despite having just produced the structure, they still failed to assign the NP modifier interpretation when the act-out instruction was presented to them.
 A similar revision failure has been observed in a verb-final language as well.
-Choi and Trueswell (2010) used a Korean sentence like navpkhin-ey kaykwuli-lul cipusevyo (Lit: "napkin-ey frog-Acc pick up"), where the -ey particle attached to napkin is ambiguous between a genitive case marker that leads to an NP modifier analysis (roughly meaning "frog that's on the napkin"), and a locative postposition that indicates a destination.
-Here, both adults and 4 to 5year-olds were shown to initially analyze the ambiguous particle as a destination marker (possibly due to its high frequency), which turns out to be incompatible with the verb semantics of pick up.
+Choi and Trueswell (2010) used a Korean sentence like naypkhin-ey kaykwuli-lul cipuseyyo (Lit: "napkin-ey frog-Acc pick up"), where the -ey particle attached to napkin is ambiguous between a genitive case marker that leads to an NP modifier analysis (roughly meaning "frog that's on the napkin"), and a locative postposition that indicates a destination.
+Here, both adults and 4 to 5-year-olds were shown to initially analyze the ambiguous particle as a destination marker (possibly due to its high frequency), which turns out to be incompatible with the verb semantics of pick up.
 It was shown that adults were able to revise the destination analysis of -ey and adopt the genitive case analysis, whereas children failed to abandon the destination interpretation, which led to actions like picking up a frog first and then landing it on the napkin.
 These findings suggest that even verb information does not help children to revise their initial analyses, and that overall children show a higher sensitivity to information that arrives early in the sentence than late-arriving information.

 While sentence revision processes are most often associated with garden-path sentences with attachment ambiguities, the consequence of sentence revision failures may be more farreaching than is typically thought.
-For example, there are proposals in the adult psycholinguistics literature that attribute the perceptual complexity of passive sentences (Ferreira, 2003) and object relative clauses (Staub, 2010; Traxler, Morris, & Seely, 2002) to sentence revision difficulties, which arises from the bias to treat the passivized noun or the head noun of the relative clause as the thematic agent of the sentence.
-Importantly, comprehension of these structures is known to be difficult for children as well (e.g., Borer & Wexler, 1987), and this developmental delay may be partly due to the immature sentence revision mechanisms in children (Huang et al, in press).
-In sections 3 and 4, we will discuss other observations of immature linguistic behaviors that could be attributed to sentence revision difficulties.
+For example, there are proposals in the adult psycholinguistics literature that attribute the perceptual complexity of passive sentences (e.g., Bever, 1970; Ferreira, 2003) and object relative clauses (Staub, 2010; Traxler, Morris, & Seely, 2002) to sentence revision difficulties, which arises from the bias to treat the passivized noun or the head noun of the relative clause as the thematic agent of the sentence.
+Importantly, comprehension of these structures is known to be difficult for children as well (e.g., Borer & Wexler, 1987; cf. Bencini & Valian, 2008; Messenger, Branigan, & McLean, 2011), and this developmental delay may be partly due to the immature sentence revision mechanisms in children (Huang, Zheng, Meng, & Snedeker, 2013; see below).
+In Sections 3 and 4, we discuss other observations of immature linguistic behaviors that could be attributed to sentence revision difficulties.